trndcenter/bpfmeter/README.md

 0.0044721225,0.03222083,348499
 ```

 Each row contains the percentage of CPU usage, processor time spent by the eBPF program, and the number of its executions during the specified time intervals.

-To visualize the collected data:
+To visualize the collected data you need to install pkg-config, libfreetype-dev, and libfontconfig1-dev packages and run command:

 ```bash
 $ bpfmeter draw -i outdir/ -o svgdir/